promptfoo/promptfoo/site/docs/red-team/configuration.md

 # Redteam Configuration

 The `redteam` section in your `promptfoo.config.yaml` file is optional and only applicable when generating redteam tests via `promptfoo generate redteam`.
-It provides a more customizable way to generate tests than via the command line.
-You can check this file into your repository to share your configuration with your team.
+It is a more powerful way to generate tests than via the command line.
+You can also check the configuration into your repository to track changes and to share your configuration with your team.

 ## Getting Started